WalletScrutiny/WalletScrutinyCom/_android/com.nano.moonxbt.md

 ## Verdict

 The conversion of deposits and withdrawals from BTC to USDT, and USDT to BTC can involve some third-party interference.
-This, together with their ability to limit the account of the user makes the service **custodial** makes the app **not-verifiable**.
+This, together with their ability to limit the account of the user makes the service **custodial** makes the app **not verifiable**.